10.11.2025 –, Saal B

-This talk presents how networking tasks can be offloaded to dedicated hardware/NPUs (network processing units) and why this is a great idea.
+This talk presents how to to offload networking tasks onto dedicated hardware/smartNICs/NPUs (network processing units) - chips, and why this is a great idea.

 To be fair and balanced, there will also be a look at the downsides of chips, but of course also ideas for mitigating them.